-- Get the full list of documents required by your country's visa office:
+Get the full list of documents required by the Canadian visa office in your country:

 - Go to the IRCC website and select your country/territory from the drop-down menu (located in the "Apply on paper" section).

 - Click "Get documents" and then select "Visa office instructions" (the second link).
-This will launch a PDF specifying requirements for your visa office.
+This will launch a PDF specifying requirements from your visa office.

 - Go to the "Apply on paper" section of the IRCC website.

 - Select your country/territory from the drop-down menu and click “Get documents”.